nelmio/NelmioApiDocBundle/Resources/doc/index.rst

         }
     }

-The normal PHP docblock for the controller method is used for the summary and description.
+The normal PHPdoc block on the controller method is used for the summary and description.

 Use models
 ----------